forrest79/wakeonlan-mobile/readme.txt

 WakeOnLan - Mobile © Jakub Trmota, 2012 (http://forrest79.net)

+Lets start the computers using Wake on LAN technology from your mobile supports Java (J2ME).

 LICENSE
 =======
 WakeOnLan - Mobile is distributed under GPL license.
 See license.txt.